About

 Top Reasons to Study in the Tufts University

-• ACADEMICS - Tuft University's students dare to ask bold questions, empower students to grow intellectually and engage with renowned and attentive faculty.
-It is unrestrictive, allows students to enhance their skills, and evolve alongside the changing world.
+- Academics: Tuft University's students dare to ask bold questions, empower students to grow intellectually, and engage with renowned and attentive faculty.
+It is unrestrictive, allows students to enhance their skills, and evolves alongside the changing world.

-• DIVERSITY - Tufts University promotes an inclusive community and recognizes diversity.
-You will get to be a part of a vibrant and heterogeneous student body, interacting with individuals from more than 90 countries and a variety of backgrounds.
+- Diversity: Tufts University promotes an inclusive community and recognizes diversity.
+You will get to be a part of a vibrant and heterogeneous student body, interacting with individuals from more than 90 countries and various backgrounds.
 Cross-cultural exchange, networking, and expanding one's worldview are all possible in this multicultural setting.

-• EXTRACURRICULARS - Tufts University's students run publications and an active student governing body, enabling every peer to resolve their extracurricular-based queries.
-It has over 300 Greek and student-operated organisations which allows every student to find their calling, let it be in the field of arts, science, or business.
+- Extracurriculars: Tufts University's students run publications and an active student governing body, enabling every peer to resolve their extracurricular-based queries.
+It has over 300 Greek and student-operated organizations which allows every student to find their calling, let it be in the field of arts, science, or business.

 Cost of Studying at Tufts University